Understanding the Antiques Business Today

 The old establishment has now much reduced... where have all those antique shops gone?
 High rents and business rates together with fuel costs drove many out of business.
 Many decamped to antique centres and some to internet web sites in both cases loosing face to face contact with their customers!

 A further phenomenon has also arrived... the auction house that has become a retail outlet.
 In the past the auction house was where items were taken and sold at wholesale rates to realise cash for the vendor.
 Quick 'on the day' liquidation for cash.
 For this service the auction house assisted the seller and charged a sellers premium.
 This situation has changed, as the internet has now enabled the auction house to reach the dealers world wide and home customers.
 Under the old established public vision of the auction ie being the cheapest (wholesale) place to buy,prospective purchasers now watch pieces being sold for mind blowing prices to unknown entities in exotic places.
 This was once the sole domain of specialist London auction houses who had a world wide clientelle and had often produced detailed well publicised catalogues.
 Now even the smallest country auction is internet connected and can offer its sale listing to the world.
 Auction houses also now charge buyers premiums added to the purchase price.
 This together with the sellers premium takes the profit margin that the old style dealer might have taken when dealing direct with his client.
+The change in auction house position in the market has altered the general profile of the auction house buyer.
+Many of the long established true dealers have been replaced by distance buyers and a new type of buyer.....the part timer who wants to be an antique dealer.
+Believing that auction house descriptions are his source of knowledge, backed up by his iphone searches, seeing the prices other people are realizing in what he perceives is the retail market out in 'internet land', 'antique centre world' or worse..'auction sales result zone'.

 These individuals have appeared (and one can't blame them) due to low interest rates and the release of pension fund monies often not enough to purchase a property but sufficient to trade in 'anything there is a profit in'.The idea is to produce a greater return than the low rates offered by the banks for deposits today.
 The apparent ease of trading like this has been revealed by TV game shows and indeed appears to work well until the garage fills up with unsaleable items which are then returned to the auction for the cycle to rotate again....offloaded onto another hopeful keen to make a 'profit'.